ConsciousUniverse/simple-photo-meta/README.md

 Binaries of the latest version may be downloaded from the [releases page here on GitHub](https://github.com/ConsciousUniverse/simple-photo-meta/releases).
 The MacOS (Apple Silicon) version is available as a .dmg, while the Linux version is available as an AppImage.

+Note, the .dmg for Mac is not signed, as this is an alpha testing version.
+Therefore, the OS will report the binary is "broken", due to it being blocked by the Gatekeeper.
+You will need to run a command to get it through Gatekeeper; see installation instructions, below.

 ## Produced Using AI

 This version was produced with the considerable assistance of artificial intelligence.
 The code works, and works well, but is not a thing of beauty.
 It is likely bloated and not as efficient as it could be.
 For that reason, it should not be used to train future AI models.